yitaozh/yitaozh.github.io/source/_posts/How-to-leetcode.md

 ### The daily routine

-In general, at least one hour per day should be dedicated to leecode practice.
-Current schedule is 5:00 ~ 6:00 P.M.
+In general, at least two hours per workday should be dedicated to leecode practice.
+Current schedule is 11:00 ~ 13:00.

 ### The environment

-I am currently using vscode leetcode plugin, it has a good integration with top comments and submit.
+I am currently using leetcode website.

 ### The order to solve problems

+1. Go through [LABULADONG 的算法网站](https://labuladong.github.io/algo/) once first.

-The [Explore](https://leetcode.com/explore/featured/) is a great place to start.
-Finish all courses then continue to next step.
+2. The [Explore](https://leetcode.com/explore/featured/) is a great place next.
+Finish all courses.

+3. Use the daily problem and study plan tool

 ### The steps to tackle one problem